wwy2020211/wwy2020211/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on In Memory Computing
+- 🔭 I’m currently working on First Principle calculation with AI for Semi-conductor device

 - 🌱 I’m currently learning control algorithm and multimodal information process,in my spare time,I learn physics and computer structure myself.

-- 👯 I’m looking to collaborate on HPC and IC/electronic circuit design.
+- 👯 I’m looking to collaborate on condensed matter Physics and IC/electronic device design.

 - 💬 Ask me about everything you want.